 The Evolution of Restaurant Marketing to Personalized Marketing

 The transformation was so fast that people couldn’t even keep up with it.
 It began with SMS marketing in 2005.
 It became the go-to-tool for increasing their sales, but then everyone started spamming their customer by sending bulk SMS EVERYDAY.
 To the extent, businesses began buying data and started sending bulk SMS to the external data.
 It eventually becomes a nightmare for the customer, and instead of increasing their sales, customers started getting irritated.

 Then came the email marketing which went through the same journey as SMS marketing.
 Then came Google Adwords, Facebook & Instagram, etc. The next channel people are eagerly waiting for is Whatsapp for business.

 And the access to these tools was so easy that everyone started doing it.
 Imagine the plight of the customer, receiving these SMS, emails and seeing those ads from EVERYONE.
 Nobody cared to understand their customer, a women-centric brand (clothing store) were blasting SMS, email and showing ads to everyone including males which were not even their target audience.
 They end up burning money in marketing with no proper return on investment and most importantly customers started getting irritated.

 Personalised Marketing to Target Customers Better

-To succeed at marketing in 2018, it has become imperative for any restaurant owner to understand their customer and target marketing efforts accordingly.
-It can be defined simply with the principle of 4 R’s.
+To succeed in marketing in 2018, it has become imperative for any restaurant owner to understand their customer and target marketing efforts accordingly.
+It can be defined solely with the principle of 4 R’s.